EARLIER Function (DAX)

 The performance of EARLIER might be slow because it theoretically, it might have to perform a number of operations that is close to the total number of rows (in the column) times the same number (depending on the syntax of the expression).
 For example if you have 10 rows in the column, approximately a 100 operations could be required; if you have 100 rows then close to 10,000 operations might be performed.

-In practice, the VertiPaq engine performs optimizations to reduce the actual number of calculations, but you should be cautious when creating formulas that involve recursion.
+In practice, the xVelocity in-memory analytics engine (VertiPaq) performs optimizations to reduce the actual number of calculations, but you should be cautious when creating formulas that involve recursion.

 To illustrate the use of EARLIER, it is necessary to build a scenario that calculates a rank value and then uses that rank value in other calculations.